We have two methods to use update-ca-trust or trust anchor to add a CA certificate on Linux.

 This allows our computer to be able to tell whether or not a certificate is invalid, because if its root certificate isn’t on their trusted root CA list, then it’ll warn us that the certificate is not a trusted one.

-Using update-ca-trust to install a CA certificate
+Using update-ca-trust to install a CA certificate in Linux

-- Verify the SSL certificate:# openssl verify server.crt server.crt : OK
+# openssl verify server.crt server.crt : OK

 Using trust anchor to add a CA certificate

-Check the list of trusted CA’s
+- To check the list of trusted CA’s:

-verify the server certificate:# openssl verify server.crt
+openssl verify server.crt

 server.crt : OK